Tjstretchalot/AnyAnglePathfinding/README.md

 your Entity class
 - Calculate paths via `new AAPathfinder(map, bounds, start, end, excludeIds, excludeFlags).CalculatePath()`
+- Move entities with `Map.Move(int id, Vector2 pos)` - some work needs to be done to keep the partitions accurate.
+Failing to do this will cause cascading errors.

+## Common Issues

+When using the `RectPartitionAAMap<T>` it is essential that you do not modify the position of collidables directly, instead using `Move(int id, Vector2 position)` where id is the id of the collidable to move.
+If you see the pathfinder **attempting to path through another entity**, then the partition has broken.
+First use Visual Studio Code to find all references to the Position for your AACollidable class and verify it's not being modified anywhere.
+If it is not, turn on the compiler flag `PARTITION_DEBUG` and re-run.
+This will verify the state of the partition before and after each operation, which will allow you to isolate where the problem is occurring.
+If it happens on the second check within a function, it is a bug with this project.
+If it happens on the first check within a function (i.e., before it has done anything), it is a bug with your project.

+If it doesn't catch any issues, then it must be something else.
+For this particular bug, verify that the entity is actually added to the pathfinder.
+This is as simple as checking `Map.CollidablesLookup.ContainsKey(ent.ID)`.

 ## Comparison to other pathfinding algorithms